-After the 2014 AGM, the members of the Compensation and Nomination Committee elected are Jussi Itävuori (Chairman), Gunvor Kronman, Jaana Tuominen and Harri Kerminen.
+After the 2015 AGM, the members of the Compensation and Nomination Committee elected are Mr. Jussi Itävuori (Chairman), Ms Gunvor Kronman, Ms Jaana Tuominen and Mr. Harri Kerminen.
 All Committee members are independent of the Company and of its significant shareholders.

-The members of the Compensation and Nomination Committee met five times in 2014 with an aggregate attendance rate of 90 per cent.
-Two of the meetings were held with the composition that was in place after the 2013 AGM and three with the composition in place after the 2014 AGM.
+The members of the Compensation and Nomination Committee met 5 times in 2015 with an aggregate attendance rate of 90 per cent.
 The CEO and the Head of HR were invited to the meetings to assist the Committee.
 Finnair's General Counsel acted as the Committee's secretary.

-The Compensation and Nomination Committee's work in 2014
+The Compensation and Nomination Committee's work in 2015

-The Committee's work comprised, among other things, the following topics:
+The Committee, among other things: